 I suspect that a lot of people don’t relate to the kids of divorce because they have a wrong formula in their heads.
-I suspect that the following formula is what most people have in the backs of their minds when they think of the live of a child of divorce:
+This formula might seem to make sense:

 1/2 + 1/2 = 1

-The parenting was cut into two halves.
+After all, the parenting was cut into two halves.
 Since two halves make one whole, then what’s the big deal?
 One-half of a parent plus one-half of a parent should equal one parent.
 One-half of a family plus one-half of a family should equal one family.
 It’s just simple arithmetic.
-This would also explain the “just get over it” rhetoric.
-People operate under a faulty equation, then assume things about the child of divorce that are untrue.

 An apple that is cut into two pieces is no longer an apple.
 It is two halves of an apple.
-The apple lost its wholeness, and it is hard to quantify that loss because the math still adds up.
+The apple lost its wholeness, and it is hard to quantify that loss because the math still adds up: 1/2 + 1/2 = 1.
 But there is a qualitative difference between an apple and two halves of an apple, and simple arithmetic does not capture this difference.
 This qualitative difference is lost in the discussion.